-Despite the stereotype that women with breast implants are cartoonishly top-heavy, there are a wide range of size options available.
-You can certainly go for extremely busty, if that’s the look you’re after, but most women choose something a little more moderate.
+Despite the stereotype that women with breast implants are cartoonishly top-heavy, there is a wide range of size options available.
+You can certainly go for extremely busty if that’s the look you’re after, but most women choose something a little more moderate.

 The simplest way to select the correct size of implant for your needs is to place various sizes in your bra and look carefully at how you look in a well-fitted shirt.
 Dr. Steinbrech also suggests taking pictures of how various sizes look on your frame.
 Looking at a photo instead of a mirror offers a little psychological distance, which can make it easier to see things objectively.
 It also gives a good point of reference for your pre-surgery discussions.